 While there is nothing wrong with the natural blood smell (and the likelihood that it is noticeable to anyone but you is very small), Dr. Shirazian says keeping the surrounding area as dry as possible can help reduce it if it's bothering you.
-Change your tampon, pad, or menstrual cup regularly and try to "wear cotton underwear and breathable clothing, not a lot of spandex or tight clothing" during your period to reduce sweating, she says.
+Try to "wear cotton underwear and breathable clothing, not a lot of spandex or tight clothing" during your period to reduce sweating, she says.
 Although it's not the main cause of period blood odor, sweat can definitely contribute to it.
 "Many types of bacteria can grow during your period that are due to both blood and sweat," Dr. Shirazian explains.

 "Sometimes the issue is very heavy periods or a lot of bleeding.
 There’s just so much blood that it will allow bacteria to overgrow," she adds.
 This means that if your flow is naturally heavier, you're probably going to experience more odor than someone with a lighter flow.

 If you notice that you're bleeding more than usual, or you're worried that you're bleeding excessively, Dr. Shirazian recommends talking to your doctor.
 "Heavier bleeding could be a sign of fibroids, polyps, or hormonal changes," she says.
 Plus, even if it turns out that you just have a naturally heavier flow, there's actually no reason to put up with an annoying period; you can just skip it entirely with the help of a hormonal birth control method.